howtographql/howtographql/content/frontend/angular-apollo/2-queries-loading-links.md

 2. Use the `Apollo` service to fetch the results of your `graphql` query using Observable
 3. Access the query results in the observable subscribe and assign it to the property in your component

-You will be writing your queries and mutations in a `graphql.ts` file and simply importing these queries and mutations into components as needed.
+You will be writing your queries and mutations in a `graphql.ts` file and merely importing these queries and mutations into components as needed.

 <Instruction>